Taking Stock

-Taking Stock is a 2015 popular, independent caper film written and directed by Maeve Murphy and starring Kelly Brook.
+Taking Stock is a 2015 independent caper film written and directed by Maeve Murphy and starring Kelly Brook.
 It was shot on location in Kings Cross, London in homage to The Ladykillers.
 Some interior scenes were shot in Crystal Palace, London.
-The film tackles the issue of redundancy and unemployment in a lighthearted way as Kate fantasises about robbing the shop that has just made her redundant.
+The film tackles the issue of redundancy and unemployment in a lighthearted way, as Kate fantasises about robbing the shop that has just made her redundant.

-Taking Stock is based on Murphy's award-winning short film Sushi (Venice Film Festival 2011).
+Taking Stock is based on Murphy's award-winning short film Sushi, which was shown at the 2011 Venice Film Festival.

 Taking Stock premièred 4 October 2015 at the Raindance Film Festival and Swipe Films Distribution released it theatrically across the UK in key cities on 5 February 2016.

 Taking Stock was released online on 21 June 2016.
-Google Play made it "Staff Pick" Popular Independent new releases and the film was bought and released by Netflix and featured in the top 3 on the front page "Popular on Netflix" section.
+Google Play made it "Staff Pick" Popular Independent new releases and the film was bought and released by Netflix and featured in the top three on the front page "Popular on Netflix" section.